Heneros/movie-app/README.md

 - HttpModule NestJS for request to API
 - Weekly newsletter with movie recommendations.
 - Nginx configure for load balancer app
 - Authorization through code.
-You should receive in mail box code and enter to proceed authorization/
+You should receive in mail box code and enter to proceed authorization
+- AES encryption
+- User can rate movie and change overall rating of the film display
+- Implement cors